rmenon1008/mockupgen/README.md

             [1471, 555]
         ],

-        // One of the two options below must be specified "mask_file": "mask.png",   // An image used to mask the screenshot (alpha channel used) "mask_aspect_ratio": 1.0,  // The aspect ratio to mask the screenshot (assumes rectangular)
+        // Only one of the two options below must be specified "mask_file": "mask.png",   // An image used to mask the screenshot (alpha channel used)
+        // OR
+        "mask_aspect_ratio": 1.0,  // Aspect ratio to mask the screenshot (assumes rectangular)

         // Optional fields
         "brightness": 1.0,         // Brightness adjustment of the screenshot